On a general Kac-Rice formula for the measure of a level set: Proof of Proposition

 where $\alpha_\ell:=\lambda_\ell(B_\ell(0,1))$ is the Lebesgue measure of the unit ball in $\R^\ell$.
 With this constant, ones get that the $\ell$-dimensional Hausdorff measure on $\R^\ell$ coincides with the Lebesgue measure $\lambda_\ell$ on Borel sets of $\R^\ell$.

-Before proving Proposition \ref{p:buli}, we need a technical lemma. \begin{lem} Let $K$ be a compact set of $ \R^D$, and assume $d<D$.
+Before proving Proposition \ref{p:buli}, we need a technical lemma. \begin{lem} Let $K$ be a compact set in $ \R^D$, and assume $d<D$.
 Suppose $\sigma_{D-d}(K)$ is finite.
-Then there exist constants $C_1$ and $C_2$, depending on $d$ and $D$, such that, for $\eps $ sufficiently small:
+Then, there exist constants $C_1$ and $C_2$, depending on $d$ and $D$, such that, for sufficiently small $\eps $: \begin{itemize} \item there exists an ``$\eps$-packing'' (a collection of disjoint balls with center belonging to $K$ and with radius $\eps$) with cardinality $l(\eps)$,